HeathSun/HeathSun.github.io/_pages/about.md

 *2021.09 - 2023.06*

 Co-Founder and Vice-President  | 2022 Best Sports Club Award
-- Initiated a reward strategy in collaboration with 16 local restaurants and expanded the club members to 280 in a year.
+- Co-founded the club, initiated a reward strategy in collaboration with 16 local restaurants and expanded the club members to 280 in a year.
 - Organized two annual themed (Astronomy and Taoism Culture) archery events and built a multi-level prediction model to ensure dynamic prize management.
 - Selected for the university archery team as the first players.

 **Beyond Archery**
+- [HydrogenPeace](https://space.bilibili.com/1762918942?spm_id_from=333.1007.0.0) | Bilibili (Chinese YouTube) Channel making Generative AI musical operas regarding Harry Potter series and Dune.
 - Boardgame design, squash, endurance running, sci-fi, anthropology, tomb visit.